-Please note applications for scholarships to study in Australia in 2019 are now closed.
+Applications for scholarships to study in Australia in 2020 open on 1st February 2019

 Completing your application

-Given the limited number of places, the selection process will be very competitive.
+The selection process is very competitive.
 Applicants should invest time and effort in developing their application and collecting the required support documentation.

 What makes a strong application?